jmaillot/azure-terraform/README.md

 # Deploy Azure Resources using Terraform

-This repository is a template used to deploy resource within your Azure Subscription
+This repository is a template used to deploy several resources within your Azure Subscription

 ## 🚀 First Steps